andrefelipe/vite-php-setup/README.md

 So make sure Vite dev started at http://localhost:3000

 Currently haven't thought of a way to overcome this.
-It's rare anyway, and some solutions would polute our vite.config anyway.
+It's rare and some solutions would polute our vite.config anyway.